kimruddock/pawelgrzybek.github.io/_drafts/2017-06-27-cloning-dom-nodes-and-handling-attached-events.md

 photo: 2017-06-27.jpg
 ---

-I'm the creator and sole maintainer of [Siema](https://pawelgrzybek.com/siema/) — a simple carousel library that gained quite unexpected popularity on [Github](https://github.com/pawelgrzybek/siema) (thanks by the way!).
+I'm the creator and sole maintainer of [Siema](https://pawelgrzybek.com/siema/) — a simple carousel library that gained quite unexpected popularity on [Github](https://github.com/pawelgrzybek/siema) (thanks by the way).
 I constantly look to improve it and work hard to drop some new features in every once in a while.
 I recently came across a very minor challenge — I had to clone some DOM elements.
 Let me share with you some short and easy tips through what I learned.

 ## Cloning DOM elements